Remi-Gau/eCobidas/README.md

 This repository is a place where:
 1. issues and ideas around reaching this goal are discussed;
-2. plans for how to reach this goal may be designed and implemented.
+2. plans for how to reach this goal are designed and implemented.

 ## How to reach us